Wondering how much caffeine is in Mountain Dew compared to other sodas?

 Pepsi

-This makes Pepsi slightly higher in caffeine content than Coca-Cola, but still no match for Mountain Dew’s caffeine amount.
+This makes Pepsi slightly higher in caffeine content than Coca-Cola, but it still falls short of Mountain Dew’s caffeine amount.

 Dr. Pepper

-Dr. Pepper beats out Pepsi and Coca-Cola in terms of caffeine, with a total of 41 mg of caffeine in a 12 oz (354.8 ml) serving with 150 calories (627 kJ).
+Dr. Pepper outperforms Pepsi and Coca-Cola in terms of caffeine content, containing a total of 41 mg of caffeine in a 12-oz (354.8 ml) serving, along with 150 calories (627 kJ).

 Yet, Mountain Dew is still in the lead, with 54 mg of caffeine in the same serving size.